 Let’s kick-off this emotional roller-coaster of an article and talk about the saddest video games that will bring forth the onion-cutting ninjas and make you sob uncontrollably.

 The gaming industry has evolved tremendously in the last decades.
-From barely distinguishable pixels that were more abstractizations of characters and locations than anything else, we’ve reached a point wherein we can rendered fully fleshed out worlds and characters in high detail.
+From barely distinguishable pixels that were more abstractizations of characters and locations than anything else, we’ve reached a point where we can render fully fleshed out worlds and characters in high detail.

 And with high graphical fidelity comes the opportunity to deliver emotional, believable stories because, you know, it’s really hard to become attached to a coalescence of polygons.